ricardojpinheiro/nanomsx/readme.md

 - ~~Visual references of marked blocks.~~
 - Open two files simultaneously, and cut-copy-paste from one file to another.
 - Line numbering, which would be easier to everybody who wants to write some code.
-- Hide all elements of the interface (title bar, status bar, and help lines) and use all rows of the screen for showing the contents of the buffer.
-The status bar appears only when there is a significant message, and disappears slightly after or upon the next keystroke.
+- Hide all elements of the interface (title bar, status bar, and help lines) and use all rows of the screen in order to see the buffer's contents.
+The status bar appears only when there is any messages, and disappears slightly after or upon the next keystroke.

-MSX version by Ricardo Jurczyk Pinheiro - 2020/2023.
+MSX version by Ricardo Jurczyk Pinheiro - 2020/2024.